Which place is cheaper, Reykjavik or Bratislava?

 When we compare the travel costs of actual travelers between Bratislava and Reykjavik, we can see that Reykjavik is more expensive.
 And not only is Bratislava much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Bratislava would let you spend less money overall.
 Or, you could decide to spend more money in Bratislava and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Reykjavik would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Reykjavik than you might in Bratislava.

-Bratislava is bigger, and its population is about 3.7 times larger than the population of Reykjavik.
-When comparing the population of Bratislava vs. Reykjavik, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Bratislava has a larger population, and is about 4 times larger than the population of Reykjavik.
+When comparing the sizes of Bratislava and Reykjavik, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.